 How Long Is A Rugby Game?

 There are a few instances in which a rugby game stops, one of which is halftime.
 After 40 minutes of play in a rugby union game, each team is granted a 15-minute break.
 At higher levels, rugby union teams will leave the field for the locker room during halftime.
-Rugby sevens halftime only lasts two minutes to keep the flow of the quickness of games.
-Referees in both union and sevens may stop the game for up to a minute for either an injury or discussion with other officials about a ruling.
-The referee can also stop the game clock for player substitutions, a new ball, or replace equipment while the ball is dead.
+Rugby sevens halftime only lasts two minutes, in order to keep the flow of games quick.
+Referees in both union and sevens games may stop the game for up to a minute for either an injury or a discussion with other officials about a ruling.
+The referee can also stop the game clock for player substitutions, a new ball, or to replace equipment while the ball is dead.
 There are also circumstances where a game may be halted for poor weather conditions.

 End of Game Process

 Most rugby games end in a tie if time runs out and the score is level.
 However, there are scenarios where a winner must be determined, such as the knockout stage in the Rugby World Cup.
 If two teams are tied after 80 minutes of play in rugby union, they then play 20 more minutes of extra time.
-Similar to association football, the teams switch sides after ten minutes, then play another ten.
-If after 100 minutes the game is still tied, the teams will play ten more minutes of sudden death.
+Similar to association football, the teams switch sides after 10 minutes, then play another 10.
+If the game is still tied after 100 minutes, the teams will play 10 more minutes of sudden death.
 It is extremely rare, but if teams are still tied after 110 minutes, each team takes five penalty kicks 22 meters from the goalposts to decide the match in a penalty shootout.

 Rugby sevens games consist of two seven-minute halves or 14 minutes in total.
 Normally, halftimes in rugby sevens are two minutes in length.
-With the setup time and having to get new teams on the field, it normally takes about 20 minutes to complete a rugby sevens match.
-Due to this quickness of games, large tournaments can be completed over weekends, and each team can play two to three rugby sevens games a day.
+With the setup time, and having to get new teams on the field, it normally takes about 20 minutes to complete a rugby sevens match.
+Due to the quickness of these games, large tournaments can be completed over weekends, and each team can play two to three rugby sevens games a day.

-Under 15 matches usually have two 30-minute halves.
+Under-15 matches usually have two 30-minute halves.
 The length of the game is 60 minutes.
-Halftimes are quicker at younger levels, taking closer to five to ten minutes.
-Due to this shortened halftime, an under 15 rugby match can be completed in around 75 to 90 minutes in real-time.
+Halftimes are quicker at younger levels, taking closer to five or 10 minutes.
+Due to this shortened halftime, an under-15 rugby match can be completed in around 75 to 90 minutes in real-time.
 The games are shortened at younger levels due to the physicality of the game, as younger players are learning the game and need more injury prevention measures.

-Under 13 matches are also shortened for the purpose of protecting younger players from injury.
+Under-13 matches are also shortened for the purpose of protecting younger players from injury.
 Learning to tackle in rugby is a process, and newer players are more likely to make mistakes that lead to injuries.
-With this intention in mind, under 13 games consist of only 25-minute halves or 50 minutes in total.
-With a five to ten minute halftime, the real-time length of an under 13 rugby match is 60 to 75 minutes.
+With this intention in mind, under-13 games consist of only 25-minute halves, or 50 minutes in total.
+With a five to 10-minute halftime, the real-time length of an under-13 rugby match is 60 to 75 minutes.